-Morgan Community College is seeking approval to offer a Bachelor of Applied Science in Elementary Education, with an emphasis in Early Childhood Education.
+Morgan Community College (MCC) is seeking approval to offer a Bachelor of Applied Science in Education, with endorsement in Technology Education.
 This proposed program will be delivered through the MCC flexible hybrid delivery method, Rural College Consortium and Colorado Online Consortium.
 The legislative criteria for approval of a BAS degree are set forth below, with a summary of the supporting data demonstrating that the criteria have been met.